li147852xu/BaMSGAN/README.md

                                                Folder for historical data.
 --checkpointG    : str    [default=None]       Path to generator checkpoint.
 --checkpointD    : str    [default=None]       Path to discriminator checkpoint.
+--memeory_epoch  : int    [default=25]         Epoch that start to save memory(work when it >= 25).
+--memeory_size   : int    [default=120]        Size of memory repository, and random deletion will be conducted when it is filled.
 ```
 4. Monitor training process: through the Terminal or log.txt in the 'logs' dictionary
 ```